 Install data tracking and analytics tools to listen to your members and discover what their challenges are – then publish content that addresses them.
 Members expect content to be useful and customized to their personal needs.
 If you’re not providing that, plenty of competitors will be.
 Today’s digital consumer isn’t just delighted by personalization - they expect it.
 72% of consumers say they only engage with personalized messaging and 83% of consumers are willing to share their data to create a more bespoke experience.

-As your audience members engage with your content, the proper tools and practices will allow you to capture information about users.
+As your association members engage with your content, the proper tools and practices will allow you to capture information about users.
 Use this knowledge to dynamically improve your content topics, formats and distribution strategies.
 Consider building upon and paywalling high-resonating topics, or use analytics to identify the most successful channels for new audience discoverability.

 Diversification and distribution

 Breadth of content enhances engagement, as it provides more opportunities for users to discover and interact with you.
 At the very least, your content should meet informational and educational needs, but ideally, your content should go one step further to provide solutions and continued value over time.
-The goal is to position your organization as the go-to single source of truth on the subjects and topics that interest your members and potential members.
+The goal is to position your association as the go-to single source of truth on the subjects and topics that interest your members and potential members.
 Your audience should know with absolute certainty that by coming to you they get value that they can’t find elsewhere.

 Increase the reach and impact of your content objects by repurposing them to extend their value.
 Reuse content, such as turning a blog post into a video, or recording an article to launch an audio version.
 90% of B2B marketers say that repurposing existing content is more effective than producing new content, reducing time and costs, leading to faster, more effective results.
 Repurposing content has the added benefit of making it more accessible, appealing to people’s varying learning preferences.